Off-Dreamwidth Links

 Additionally, we continued to adjust existing canonical tags to add or remove new subtag and metatag relationships, which help users find related content and filter in/out content as they browse works on AO3.

-- Alternate Universe – Post-Apocalypse is now a subtag of Post-Apocalypse
+- Alternate Universe – Radio is now a subtag of Radio

-- Post-Zombie Apocalypse is now a subtag of Post-Apocalypse
+- Power Bottom is now a subtag of Bottoming

-- Babies is now a subtag of Children
+- Service Top is now a subtag of Topping

-- Radio has been removed as a subtag from Technology
+- Corsetry has been removed as a subtag from Clothing Kink

 In Conclusion